ssb22/gradint/gradint-build/samples/README.txt

 VBR files all wrong.
 I suggest encoding at CBR 48-kbit (should be adequate for speech if the encoder is good).
-If you're using Lame, try these parameters: --cbr -b 48 -h -m m
+If you're using Lame, try these parameters: --cbr -b 48 -h -m m However, recent versions of Lame can code VBR in such a way that the correct duration is read from the first frame.

-Non-Windows users, please also read the notes below:
+Non-Windows/Mac users, please also read the notes below:

-MAC OS: Mac OS gradint can play MP3s IN REAL TIME ONLY without assistance, but if you want to output to a file then you'll need to obtain madplay (as a command), or a version of sox that has been compiled with MP3 support.

 LINUX / UNIX / CYGWIN : You need to obtain either madplay or a version of sox that has been compiled with MP3 support.